michaelsboost/Flat-Design-Character-Maker/README.md

 Availability
 -------------

-Currently this app is only available as a web application.
+Currently, this app is only available as a web application.

 If you want this as a desktop application you can use [WebDGap](http://michaelsboost.github.io/WebDGap)